 The primary Comparison between Drupal vs Joomla are discussed below:

 Also, the logs are stored in a database instead of files.
 To access these log files through a database is difficult and requires special access and profiles.
-Also, it consumes lots of space resulting inefficiency of a system.
-To overcome from this Drupal has introduced syslog.
+Also, it consumes lots of space, resulting in the inefficiency of a system.
+To overcome from this, Drupal has introduced Syslog.

 It also uses enterprise programming languages such as Java (including Struts and Spring)

 Patterns like Database Abstraction Layer (DBAL) work very well with Joomla.
 Object-relational mapping can be easily integrated with Doctrine.